Privacy, cookies, and third party services

-We use Google Analytics to collect information about how people use this site.
-We do this to make sure it’s meeting its users’ needs and to understand how we could do it better.
+We use Google Analytics software to collect information about how you use this site.
+We do this to help make sure the site is meeting the needs of its users and to help us make improvements.

 Google Analytics stores information such as what pages you visit, how long you are on the site, how you got here, what you click on, and information about your web browser.
 IP addresses are masked (only a portion is stored) and personal information is only reported in aggregate.
 We do not allow Google to use or share our analytics data for any purpose besides providing us with analytics information, and we recommend that any user of Google Analytics does the same.